 Winter Never Comes to Miami - MiamiWeb3 Summit Kicks Off with Over 1000 Institutional Attendees to Shape the Future of Web3

-MIAMI, Nov.
-30, 2022 /PRNewswire/ -- The highly anticipated MiamiWeb3 Summit, co-organized by the City of Miami, Atlas and CTH Group, kicked off to be packed with Web3 leaders, policymakers, and investors to discuss how to go beyond crypto to shape the future of Web3.
-With nearly 3000 registrations and over 1000 attendees on-site, MiamiWeb3 made its mark as one the largest institutionally-focused Web3 events ever held regardless of the "Crypto Winter".
+MIAMI, Dec.
+1, 2022 /PRNewswire/ -- The highly anticipated MiamiWeb3 Summit, co-organized by the City of Miami, CTH Group and Atlas, kicked off to be packed with Web3 leaders, policymakers, and investors to discuss how to go beyond crypto to shape the future of Web3.
+With more than 1,000 attendees, MiamiWeb3 has made its mark as one the largest institutionally focused Web3 events, regardless of the "Crypto Winter."

-MiamiWeb3 is being held against the backdrop of a global decline across all financial markets, including crypto, which market observers say entered a "winter".
-Despite these conditions, attendance for MiamiWeb3 was packed, highlighting that institutional interest in Web3 and crypto transcends current market conditions and that Web3 is here to stay.
+MiamiWeb3 is being held against the backdrop of a global decline across all financial markets, including crypto, which market observers say entered a "winter."
+Despite these conditions, attendance for MiamiWeb3 was overflowing, highlighting that institutional interest in Web3 and crypto transcends current market conditions and that Web3 is here to stay.

-Raymond Yuan, Founder and Chairman of Atlas and CTH Group, said, "We chose to talk about Web3 at a time when the secondary market is relatively sluggish, because we can finally calm down to think about what stage of the industry we are in, how we can go beyond crypto to focus on the development of Web3, and how we can create more sustainable value".
+Raymond Yuan, Founder and Chairman of CTH Group and Atlas, said, "We chose to talk about Web3 at a time when the secondary market is relatively sluggish, because we can finally calm down to think about what stage of the industry we are in, how we can go beyond crypto to focus on the development of Web3, and how we can create more sustainable value."

-MiamiWeb3 has positioned itself as a global platform to drive constructive thoughts for the Web3 industry through the attendance of around 100 world-class speakers covering all areas of industry, including influential politicians like Francis Suarez, Mayor of Miami, and Cynthia Lummis, United States Senator of Wyoming, and crypto-native like Julian Holguin, CEO of Doodles.
+MiamiWeb3 has positioned itself as a global platform to drive constructive thoughts for the Web3 industry through the attendance of more than 100 world-class speakers covering all areas of industry, including influential politicians like the Francis Suarez, the Mayor of Miami, and Cynthia Lummis, United States Senator of Wyoming, and crypto-native like Julian Holguin, CEO of Doodles.

 About CTH